Samsung/ONE/docs/runtime/core.md

 Runtime Core has four modules.
 These are namespaces as well as directory names.

 - `ir`  stands for Intermediate Representation which contains Neural Network Graph data structures
-- `compiler` converts IR to execution, backends can be used for compilation
+- `compiler` converts IR to executable format
-- `exec` is execution module which is the result of compilation.
+- `exec` is execution module which is the result of compilation
 - `backend` is backend interface

 ### Module `ir`